fmalazemi/cs143/Lecture_notes/project.md

 - Matrix comparison using `operator==`.
 - Input and output operations.
 - Accessing and modifying individual matrix elements.
-- Appropriate error checking for invalid dimensions and indices.

 ## Element Access Using `operator[]`